 There are several built-in attribution models available in Google Analytics.
 Here is a more detailed look at each of these models:

-• There is the last-click model, which we already discussed.
+- There is the last-click model, which we already discussed.

-• First-click model: this model gives all credit for a sale or conversion to the first touchpoint in the customer journey.
+- First-click model: this model gives all credit for a sale or conversion to the first touchpoint in the customer journey.
 For example, if someone clicks a Facebook ad for your website, visits the website, and makes a purchase, the first-click model will give all of the credit for the purchase to the Facebook ad click.

-• Linear model: This model evenly distributes credit for a sale or conversion across all touchpoints in the customer journey.
+- Linear model: This model evenly distributes credit for a sale or conversion across all touchpoints in the customer journey.
 For example, if someone clicks on an ad for your website on Facebook, visits your website, and then makes a purchase, the linear model would give one-third of the credit for the purchase to the Facebook ad click, one-third to the website visit, and one-third to the purchase itself.

-• Time decay model: This model gives more credit to touchpoints closer to the sale or conversion.
+- Time decay model: This model gives more credit to touchpoints closer to the sale or conversion.
 For example, if someone clicks on an ad for your website on Facebook, visits your website a week later, and then makes a purchase a week after that, the time decay model will give more credit to the website visit and the purchase than to the Facebook ad click because those touchpoints were closer in time to the sale.

-• Position-based model: This model gives more credit to the first and last touchpoints in the customer journey and evenly distributes the remaining credit among the other touchpoints.
-For example, if someone clicks on an ad for your website on Facebook, visits your website, and then makes a purchase, the position-based model would give 40% of the credit for the purchase to the Facebook ad click, 40% to the website visit, and 20% to the purchase itself.
+- Position-based model: This model gives more credit to the first and last touchpoints in the customer journey and evenly distributes the remaining credit among the other touchpoints.
+Let's say someone clicks on an ad for your website on Facebook on Friday, visits your website, and buys nothing.
+If they later click a different ad, land on your website, and makes a purchase, the first ad and the website visit would get 40% of the credit for the purchase, while the second ad would only get 20%.

 These are just some examples of the built-in attribution models in Google Analytics.
 You can also create custom attribution models tailored to your specific business needs.